 - Certificate Application

 - Certificate Application Validation by RA

+Note: this includes the validation of the require

-Note: this includes the validation of the required conditions for a new certificate request.
+- Note: this includes the validation of the required conditions for a new certificate request.

-- · Certificate Request
+- Certificate Request

 - Certification

-- · Certificate Acceptance
+- Certificate Acceptance

 Revoke Certificate

 At any time, the Subscriber can revoke its SWIFT Qualified Certificate, for example, if there is suspicion that the private key is compromised or stolen, or if the private key is lost or deleted.
 To perform such a revocation, the Subscriber (through one of the mandated LSO accounts) uses the Secure Channel application to request the revocation of its SWIFT Qualified Certificate.
 This request is authenticated with the secure code card, and approved by a second LSO account if the dual authorisation functionality was enabled by the Subscriber.